v-cakoll/docs.it-it/docs/framework/unmanaged-api/metadata/iceegen-getilsection-method.md

 ms.assetid: 6f2db2ca-203f-4ac3-9530-208642ca385e
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 8bddb782e13b4e7400c7e4a8128dc333efc8141d
+ms.openlocfilehash: 7ef944fd06d07dc8c4e49061a5e72d8acc4d0465
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67746185"
+ms.locfileid: "74436341"
 ---
 # <a name="iceegengetilsection-method"></a>Metodo ICeeGen::GetIlSection
-Ottiene la sezione di codice Microsoft intermediate language base fa riferimento l'handle specificato.

- Questo metodo è obsoleto e non deve essere utilizzato.
+Gets the section of the intermediate language code base referenced by the specified handle.

+ This method is obsolete and should not be used.

 ## <a name="syntax"></a>Sintassi